/ Docs / Introduction

 The amount of processing that can be easily done on the output from the pretty-printer is clearly limited.
 Advanced filtering or extraction of certain features of the information requires the writing of a specialized application using the Mibble parsing library.

 In order to parse a MIB file, a MIB loader must first be created.
-The MIB loader handles the loading session, managing all imports, making sure that no file is loaded more than once.
+The MIB loader handles the loading session, managing all imports, and making sure that no file is loaded more than once.
 The MIB loader also contains an import path, which can be modified to add directories with referenced MIB files.
-Using the MIB loader for loading a MIB file is illustrated in figure 2 below.

 public Mib loadMib(File file)